zenml-io/blog.zenml.io/_posts/2022-05-04-customer-churn.md

 kubectl --namespace kubeflow port-forward svc/ml-pipeline-ui 8080:80
 ```

-Now, to see the UI, you can go to the [localhost:8080](http://localhost:8080/#/runs).
+To see the UI, you can go to the [localhost:8080](http://localhost:8080/#/runs).
 If everything is working, you should see the model deployed and running as below:
 ![SuccessfulPipelineRunContinuous](/assets/posts/customer-churn/continous_deployment_pipeline.png)

 If you want to run the pipeline with the `--predict` flag, you can run the following command to run the pipeline: